Clean, sweet and natural: Monk fruit’s modern appeal

 For the food, beverage and supplement market, the answer lies not just in its ability to sweeten, but also in how it meets consumer expectations.
 “Monk fruit is the ideal solution for food and beverage companies looking for healthy and natural alternatives to sugar and artificial sweeteners,” says Yashvir Ahluwalia, Monk Fruit Corp’s Vice President of Sales and Marketing Asia Pacific.

-Beginning operation in 2004, Monk Fruit Corp supplies about 60 per cent of the global monk fruit ingredient market.
-The product, which is sold as both a concentrated monk fruit juice and a powdered extract, allows formulators to remove up to half the added sugar in food and beverage products.
+Beginning operation in 2004, the company supplies about 60 per cent of the global monk fruit ingredient market.
+The product, which is sold as both a concentrated juice and a powdered extract, allows formulators to remove up to half the added sugar in food and beverage products.

 “The fruit derives its intense sweetness from naturally occurring antioxidants called mogrosides,” says Ahluwalia.